devgoti16/Sentinel-Drone/README.md

 # SENTINEL DRONE

-This repository contains all files which we submitted for each task
+This repository contains all files which we submitted for each task in e-YRC 2023

 # Project Member :